Pancreatic cancer

 What are the causes of pancreatic cancer?

-Of the factors known to favor the appearance of pancreatic cancer, tobacco is the one that seems to have demonstrated its association in more studies.
+Of the factors known to favour the development of pancreatic cancer, smoking is the one that has been shown to be most clearly associated in numerous studies.

-Other factors such as alcohol, coffee or fat consumption, are not clear to favor its appearance.
+Other factors, such as alcohol, coffee and fat consumption, are not clearly associated with pancreatic cancer.

-The diet rich in vegetables and fruits has demonstrated its beneficial effect in the prevention of this cancer, as well as others.
+A diet rich in vegetables and fruit has been shown to be beneficial in the prevention of this cancer, as with others.

 How is pancreatic cancer diagnosed?

-In most cases, it will be necessary to perform an abdominal CAT scan, which allows for a correct diagnosis and an assessment of the extent of the disease.
+In most cases, an abdominal CT scan will be necessary to make a correct diagnosis and to assess the extent of the disease.

-Especially, if it is not possible to operate, a sample must be taken to confirm the diagnosis.
-This biopsy can be done through a digestive endoscopy or, if necessary, an echoendoscopy, or through a fine needle puncture-aspiration (FNP), which is directed to the desired area with radiological control.
+Especially if surgery is not possible, a sample should be taken to confirm the diagnosis.
+This biopsy can be performed by digestive endoscopy or, if necessary, echoendoscopy, or by fine-needle aspiration (FNA), which is directed to the desired area with radiological control.

-Pain is usually controlled in the Pain Units, and sometimes it may be necessary to resort to "destruction" procedures of the affected nerves.
-Palliation of jaundice can be achieved by placing prostheses in the obstructed bile duct.
+Pain is usually controlled in Pain Units and, on occasion, it may be necessary to resort to procedures to "destroy" the affected nerves.
+Palliation of jaundice can be achieved by placing a prosthesis in the obstructed bile duct.

 Where do we treat it?